-After rapidly expanding beginning in 2006, the Rastrojos have, since 2012, experienced internal divisions and lost their national leadership.
-However, they have continued to operate in smaller, localized cells, and are known to be present in Ecuador.
-The group is primarily engaged in exporting cocaine to international markets, as well as extortion, gold mining and kidnapping at the local level, and maintains drug routes both up the Pacific Coast into Central America and into Venezuela.
+After rapidly expanding from 2006, the Rastrojos have, since 2012, experienced internal divisions and lost their national leadership and cohesion.
+However, they have continued to operate in smaller, localized cells, and are known to be present in Ecuador, as well as Venezuela.
+The group is primarily engaged in exporting cocaine to international markets, as well as extortion, gold mining and kidnapping, and maintains drug routes both up the Pacific Coast into Central America and runs cocaine into Venezuela.

 The Rastrojos first emerged in 2002 as the armed wing for Wilber Varela, alias "Jabon."
 At the time, Varela was fighting a rival in the Norte del Valle Cartel, Diego Montoya, alias "Don Diego," and Montoya’s private army, the "Machos."
 Varela lieutenant Diego Perez Henao, alias "Diego Rastrojo," recruited the first members, and the group took on his name.
 Later, in an attempt to enter peace talks between the government and paramilitary groups, the group called itself Rondas Campesinas Populares or Popular Peasant Patrols (RCP).
 The paramilitaries, under the banner of the United Self-Defense Forces of Colombia (AUC), signed a peace agreement with the government in July 2003, and finished demobilizing their troops in 2006.
 However, the government did not allow the RCP to participate in the negotiations.

-As the Rastrojos grew, Varela began to lose control over his former charges.
+As the Rastrojos grew, Varela began to lose control over his subordinates.
 In 2008, he was murdered by Javier Antonio Calle Serna, alias "Comba," and Diego Rastrojo, after he attempted to prevent them from expanding operations in the north Colombia departments of Santander and Norte de Santander.
-Following Varela's death, his former armed wing grew to become a powerful player in the drug trafficking, extortion and kidnapping businesses.
+Following Varela's death, his former armed wing grew to become one of the most powerful players in the drug trafficking, extortion and kidnapping businesses.

-From 2006 onwards, the Rastrojos left their traditional hub along the Pacific Coast and began to expand, first into the coffee-growing region of Quindio, Risaralda and Caldas, later into the north Colombia border department La Guajira, and eventually operating in more than a third of Colombia’s 32 provinces.
-One powerful ally of the group was Daniel Barrera Barrera, alias "El Loco," who, along with the Comba brothers and Diego Rastrojo, was part of the original Rastrojos' Board.
-Loco Barrera maintained operations in the eastern departments of Meta and Guaviare and was in charge of international trafficking, while Diego Rastrojo commanded the rural Rastrojos, and the Comba brothers worked in urban areas such as Cali.
+From 2006 onwards, the Rastrojos left their traditional hub along the Pacific Coast and began to expand, first into the coffee-growing region of Quindio, Risaralda and Caldas, later into the northern Colombia border department of La Guajira.
+They eventually had operations in more than a third of Colombia’s 32 provinces.
+One powerful ally of the group was Daniel Barrera, alias "El Loco," who, along with the Comba brothers and Diego Rastrojo, was part of the Rastrojos' top leadership.
+Loco Barrera maintained operations in the eastern departments of Meta and Guaviare and was in charge of much of the international trafficking, while Diego Rastrojo commanded the rural Rastrojos.
+The Comba brothers worked in urban areas such as Cali, running their networks of "sicarios," or assassins.
 While maintaining their traditional stronghold in Valle del Cauca, the group expanded into neighboring Nariño and Cauca, and deepened alliances with the National Liberation Army (ELN).
 By 2010, the Rastrojos had arguably risen to become Colombia's most powerful criminal group.

-However, the group's position has slipped since then, with growing internal tensions, and the fall of three of its main leaders.
-Javier Calle Serna, alias "Comba," surrendered to the United States in May 2012, and Diego Perez Henao, alias "Diego Rastrojo," was captured the following month and extradited to the United States in August 2013 on drug trafficking charges.
-In October 2012, Comba's brother, Luis Enrique, also handed himself to US authorities, leaving the group with no clear leader.
+However, the group imploded in 2012 with the fall of three of its main leaders.
+Javier Calle Serna, alias "Comba," who surrendered to the United States in May 2012, while Diego Perez Henao, alias "Diego Rastrojo," was captured the following month and extradited to the United States in August 2013 on drug trafficking charges.
+In September 2012 Loco Barrera was captured in Venezuela and in October 2012, Comba's brother, Luis Enrique, also handed himself to US authorities, leaving the group with no clear leader.
 In further blows to the group, the US Treasury Department placed sanctions on the Rastrojos under the Kingpin Act in early 2013, while one of the group's key hitmen operating in Cali was captured in Ecuador in August 2013.

 Nonetheless, the group has continued to operate in smaller, localized cells throughout the country, but particularly in their strongholds of Valle del Cauca, Nariño and Norte de Santander, as well as in Ecuador.